 This purpose-built extension to Auckland Castle will create 10 specially designed gallery spaces across two floors.
-When complete the museum will explore how faith and belief have influenced and shaped the British Isles.
+When complete the museum will explore how faith and belief have influenced and shaped Britain and Ireland.
 It will immerse visitors in real and personal histories of faith through rare and compelling objects, highlighting the role that faith has played in determining our shared national history and identity.

 The Curatorial Team at Auckland Castle has worked in partnership with an expert advisory panel to develop the stories underpinning the faith galleries.
 Including a faith advisory panel, which includes prominent experts from the British Museum, York, Cambridge, Durham and Newcastle Universities.